Aevit/SCCellPanGestureRecognizer/README.md

 ---
 ###How to use
-1. copy the folder `SCCellPanGestureRecognizer` to your project.
+1、copy the folder `SCCellPanGestureRecognizer` to your project.

-2. write the code like this:
+2、write the code like this:
 ```
 SCCellPanHorizonGesture *panGes = [[SCCellPanHorizonGesture alloc] initWithTableView:tableView block:^(UITableViewCell *cell, BOOL isLeft) {
     UIAlertView *alert = [[UIAlertView alloc] initWithTitle:@"tips" message:(isLeft ? @"do sth to \"done\"" : @"do sth to \"delete\"") delegate:self cancelButtonTitle:@"ok" otherButtonTitles:nil];